jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 The movie Sweet Home Alabama touches on the tension some face between big city life and the benefits of somewhere smaller that feels more like home.
-But what if you could have the benefits of living in a major global city with less of the negative side effects?
-Are some international hubs better than others when it comes to quality of life?
+But what if you could have the benefits of living in a major city with less of the negative side effects?
+Are some global hubs better than others when it comes to quality of life?
 This project uses data from a range of sources to tackle that question.
 The answer is yes.

 ![](sweet_home_alabama_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 ![](sweet_home_alabama_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->